 - Research into defeating hardware-based software protections within IoT/Embedded systems.

-- Compiler-based techniques include the automatic generation of exploits based on X-oriented programming, transformations to increase diversity and obfuscation (i.e., static and dynamic opaque predicates, etc.), taint analysis, control follow analysis, etc.
+- Compiler-based techniques including automatic generation of exploits based on X-oriented programming, transformations to increase diversity and obfuscation (i.e., static and dynamic opaque predicates, etc.), taint analysis, control follow analysis, etc.

-- Operating systems exploitation including process injection, packer techniques, networking stack, etc.
+- Operating systems exploitation including via process injection, packer techniques, networking stack, etc.

 Cyber Software and Artificial Intelligence